google/scaaml/papers/datasets/ECC/GPAM/README.md

 ## ECC CM3

-Combination of CM1 and CM2 (CM1 where each each scalar multiplication in CM1 is protected by an independent CM2).
+Combination of CM1 and CM2 (CM1 where each scalar multiplication in CM1 is
+protected by an independent CM2).